Beach Safety Project

 The annual beach safety project has been running successfully since 2008, keeping Hout Bay beach safe for residents and visitors to the bay.

-This festive season we have been asked by SAPS to extend our usual beach patrol period and so we will be patrolling on the beach from 1 December 2019 to 31 January 2020, from 8am to 6pm.
+This year it will run from 16 December 2020 to 31 January 2021 from 8am to 6pm.
 Each patrol slot is two hours.

 We will be relying on our regular loyal beach patrollers and we encourage all members to join in the fun and sign up.

 (Alternatively, email firstname.lastname@example.org with your dates and times.)